DripEmail/prometheus-ecs-discovery/README.md

   discovery information to (default "ecs_file_sd.yml")
 * -config.clusters (string): if specified, export tasks from only this comma-separated list of clusters (default "")
-* -config.labels-suppress (string): comma-separated list of labels to suppress from being exported (default "")
+* -config.labels (string): comma-separated list of labels to export (defaults to all)

+var exportLabels = flag.String("config.labels", "", "comma-separated list of labels to export (defaults to all)")

 ## Usage